Sorting fact, disinformation after Russian attack on Ukraine

 — A bridge destroyed at Ivankiv, some 60 kilometers (40 miles) northwest of Kyiv.

+— Ukraine’s health minister said Saturday that 198 people, including three children, have been killed and more than 1,000 others wounded but didn’t specify whether those figures included civilians and military forces.
+Russia hasn’t released any casualty figures.
+A day earlier, the Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
+Neither claim about human losses could be independently verified.

+— Russia’s military said it has taken over Melitopol, a city in the Zaporizhzhia region in southern Ukraine 50 kilometers (about 30 miles) off of the Azov Sea coast.
+The claim could not be independently verified.

 — Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area around the Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
+The International Atomic Energy Agency said the reported levels don’t pose any danger to the public.
 The Russian Defense Ministry said radiation levels in the area have remained normal.

-— Kyiv’s mayor said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
+— Kyiv Mayor Vitali Klitschko said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
+He also said five explosions hit an area near a major power plant on the city’s eastern outskirts.
+No electricity outages were immediately reported.

-— Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed.
-The Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
-The Russian military hasn’t reported any casualties during the attack.
-Neither claim could be independently verified.

-— The U.N.
-High Commissioner for Human Rights said its staffers have so far verified at least 127 civilian casualties, 25 people killed and 102 injured, mostly from shelling and airstrikes.
+— Authorities in Donetsk, the largest city in the separatist-held territories, said hot water supplies to the city of about 900,000 were suspended Saturday because of damage to the system by Ukrainian shelling.
+The claim could not immediately be independently verified.

 — The Russian military said it took control of an airport outside the Ukrainian capital.
 The airport in Hostomel, a town 7 kilometers (4 miles) from Kyiv, has a runway long enough to receive all types of aircraft, including the biggest cargo planes.
-Its seizure allows Russia to airlift troops directly to Kyiv’s outskirts.
+Control would allow Russia to airlift troops directly to Kyiv’s outskirts.

-— The Russian military claimed it had destroyed 118 Ukrainian military facilities since the beginning of the assault.
-The claim could not be independently verified.

-— The mayor said a school building was hit by a Ukrainian shell in the rebel-held city of Horlivka in eastern Ukraine, killing its headteacher and a teacher; rebels who hold Donetsk said the city’s main hospital was damaged by shelling but there were no casualties.
+— The Russian Defense Ministry said its forces sealed the cities of Sumy and Konotop in northeastern Ukraine.
+It said they have knocked out 211 military infrastructure facilities.
+The claims couldn’t be independently confirmed.

 — Moldova’s national naval agency said a Moldovan-flagged ship was hit by a missile in “neutral waters” in the Black Sea, leaving two crew members seriously injured.